 Here in Massachusetts, a group of advocates is trying to change that.
-An Act Protecting Children From Harmful Diet Pills and Muscle-Building Supplements, H.4783 (formally H.1942), was first introduced by Rep. Kay Khan (D-Newton) in 2015.
-This bill would restrict the sale of these products to adults ages 18 and over in order to keep these dangerous products #OutOfKidsHands.
+An Act Protecting Children From Harmful Diet Pills and Muscle-Building Supplements, H.2331 (introduced by Representative Kay Khan) and S.1525 (introduced by Senator Michael Rush) would restrict the sale of these products to adults ages 18 and over in order to keep these dangerous products #OutOfKidsHands.

 Want to get involved with the Out of Kids’ Hands Campaign?

 - Keep track of the latest activity and read the full text of the bill at https://malegislature.gov/Bills/191/H4783/BillHistory